meeshkan/unmock.github.io/docs/expectations.md

 const githubSpy = github.spy;
 ```

-Spy has the properties documented in the [SinonJS documentation](https://sinonjs.org/releases/v7.4.1/spies/):
+An unmock spy has the properties documented in the [SinonJS documentation](https://sinonjs.org/releases/v7.4.1/spies/):

 ```js
 const wasCalled = githubSpy.calledOnce; // true or false